 Having The Heart Of A Servant

 With this song of joy still in the air the travelers would begin to sing the fourth song, a song about service.
-And as we so often read in the Psalms, it is not a set of instruction of what we must do, but rather it is an example of what is done.
-Because these songs are not sermons in themselves, but as music often does they still teach a very powerful lesson.
+And as we so often read in the Psalms, it is not a set of instruction of what we must do, but rather it is an example of what has already been done.

 A mom preparing supper isn’t just cooking spaghetti; she’s serving the family.
 A dad helping with homework is serving his children.
 Raking the leaves in your neighbor’s yard is serving.
 Helping someone paint a room in their house is serving.
 A teacher teaching her students is serving.
-Even occupations which involve little direct contact with people, like air traffic controllers, are really service occupations.
+In reality every act has the ability to be an act of service.